leo-brewin/adm-bssn-numerical-ada/README.md

 There are four Ada programs, two to set some initial data (`adm/code/adminitial.adb` and `bssn/code/bssninitial.adb`) and two to evolove that data (`adm/code/admevolve.adb` and `bssn/code/bssnevolve.adb`).

 Each program can be compiled and run using a like named script.
-So to compile and run the `admevolve.adb' code, you can use
+So to compile and run the `admevolve.adb` code, you can use

 ```sh
 $ (cd adm/code; admevolve.sh)